 Aceclofenac is a medicine called a non-steroidal anti-inflammatory drug.
 It is also known as 'an NSAID'.

-Anti-inflammatory painkillers like aceclofenac are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Aceclofenac is used to treat painful rheumatic conditions such as osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
+Anti-inflammatory painkillers like aceclofenac are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
+Aceclofenac is prescribed for people with painful rheumatic conditions such as osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
 It eases pain and reduces inflammation.

 Before taking aceclofenac

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking aceclofenac, it is important that your doctor knows:

 - If you have ever had an allergic reaction to any other NSAID (such as aspirin, naproxen, diclofenac, and indometacin), or to any other medicine.